 Holocaust survivor Eve Kugler met with poet Sarah Hesketh for HMD 2015.
 The pair discussed Eve’s heartache at missing her family across the Atlantic, as well as the significance of memory – and whether art can capture human experience for future generations.
-On our Memory Makers website you can find out more about their meeting, watch a video of their meeting, and read Sarah's poem that she wrote in response to meeting Eve.
+Find out more about their meeting, watch a video of their meeting, and read Sarah's poem that she wrote in response to meeting Eve.

 I lived through the nightmare that was Kristallnacht when I was seven years old.
 That our family was still in Nazi Germany almost six years after Hitler came to power was not through choice.
 Although he had served in the German army in World War 1, my father was not one of those German-born Jews who thought nothing would happen to us.
 He was the owner of a small department store in the city of Halle an der Saale, famous as the birthplace of the composer Georg Friedrich Handel and the birthplace of the infamous Reinhard Heydrich, the despised architect of the programme to exterminate the Jews.
 My father felt the danger of the Nazis, as posters shouting ‘Juden Verboten’ appeared in store windows, cinemas and public parks all over our city, books by Jewish writers were publicly burned and his customers abandoned him.

 He was wrong in believing that I and my sister Ruth, a year older, were unaware of the tension in our home as Nazi antisemitism steadily increased and friends who were opponents of Hitler were arrested.
 He thought of us as little dolls, oblivious to the fear uniformed Nazis created as they paraded down our streets requiring all to salute and shout ‘Heil Hitler’ when they passed.
 He shrugged off as Nazi stupidity the time an SS man scooped me up – a fair, blue eyed girl – and congratulated my terrified mother on having such a beautiful Aryan child.